openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/presentation_submission_multiple_vps.json}}

-<<<<<<< HEAD
 # Verifier-initiated Cross Device Flow

-A Verified-initiated Cross Device flow possses two challenges:
+A Verified-initiated Cross Device flow poses two challenges:

 1. The Verifier needs to pass an authorization request to a Wallet across devices.
 2. The Wallet needs to pass the result back to the Verifier.

 ## Authorization Request

-One option to cope with the first challenge is to render the authorization request as a QR Code.
-Since authorization requests might be large and result in a large QR code, clients MAY consider using a `request_uri` in such a case.
+One option to address the first challenge is to render the authorization request as a QR Code.
+Since authorization requests might be large and result in a large QR code, the usage of `request_uri` is RECOMMENDED.

 ## Authorization Response {#response_mode_post}

-The solution to cope with the second challenge facilitated by this specification is to send the results from the Wallet via an HTTPS connection, for example over the Internet.
+The solution to the second challenge facilitated by this specification is to send the results from the Wallet via an HTTPS connection, for example over the Internet.
 This is facilitated by a new response mode `post`.

 This specification defines the response mode `post` in accordance with [@!OAuth.Responses] to support verifier-initiated cross device flows.
-This response mode asks the AS to deliver the result of an authorization process to the URL conveyed in the `redirect_uri` parameter using the HTTP `POST` method instead of redirecting the user agent.
+This response mode asks the AS to deliver the result of an authorization process to the URL conveyed in the `redirect_uri` parameter using the HTTP `POST` method instead of redirecting the user agent to the Client.

 The following is a non-normative example request object with response mode `post`: